dipsywong98/arena/judging.md

 quoridor baseline (20 marks): choose random move from all possible movements

-10 scores for winning baseline with black
+10 scores for winning baseline with first

-10 scores for winning baseline with white
+10 scores for winning baseline with second

 quoridor advanced (40 + 10 marks): alpha beta tree

-for black and white each case has 20 + 5 marks
+for first and second each case has 20 + 5 marks

 |surviving # turns | score |
 |------------------|-------|